AndrewGYork/tumbling_is_general/README.md

 Permanent version (cite as): <a href="https://doi.org/10.5281/zenodo.10028432"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10028432.svg" alt="DOI"></a>

 A scientific publication that describes new approaches to measuring protein-protein interactions via molecular tumbling.
-We explore four case studies, primarily with simulation but also include experimental validation for one case.
 This repository hosts everything you need to reproduce our results.
 Read the publication here: https://andrewgyork.github.io/tumbling_is_general

 This repository is intended to hold a (mostly) self-contained scientific publication.
 It contains: